mrhunsaker/Graph_Digitizer/docs/utilities.md

 ### safe_save_dialog(state::AppState, title::String, parent, patterns::Vector{String}) -> String

 Robust save helper.
-If a native Save dialog cannot be created the function will attempt to return a sensible fallback path (using the image title / timestamp in the Downloads directory) and updates `state.status_label`.
+If a native Save dialog cannot be created the function will attempt to return a sensible fallback path (for example, using the image title / timestamp in the user's `Downloads` folder on Windows and Linux) and updates `state.status_label` to inform the user where the file was written.

-- Returns chosen filename or fallback path, or `""` on error/cancel.
+- Returns the chosen filename or a fallback path (typically in `Downloads` on Windows/Linux or the system temporary directory), or `""` on error/cancel.

 ---